msramalho/feup-plog/README.md

  ## tester.py

 **Aditionally**, we decided one step was not enough, so we took another.
-We created yet another Python script ([tester.py](https://github.com/msramalho/feup-plog/blob/master/tp2/tester.py)) that is able to use [multiprocessing](https://docs.python.org/3.6/library/multiprocessing.html) so as to read all the `.json` files in a folder, namely `data/`, and foreach one of those, to use the `generator.py` tools to create multiple `data_customName.pl` data files **and then** run them by invoking the `sicstus` command.
+We created yet another Python script ([tester.py](https://github.com/msramalho/feup-plog/blob/master/tp2/tester.py)) that is able to use [multiprocessing](https://docs.python.org/3.6/library/multiprocessing.html) so as to read all the `.json` files in a folder, namely `data/`, and to use the `generator.py` tools to create multiple `data_customName.pl` data files, for each one of those, **and then** run them by invoking the `sicstus` command.
 Thus giving us a tailored way of testing our program in a speedy way.
+It does it's best to distribute process amongs different CPU cores, since a sicstus PROLOG program is only run on a single core.

 To test all the `.json` files in the `data/` folder, we simply run:
 ```